Woman Risks Blindness After Failing To Remove Mascara, Gruesome Photos Released To Raise Awareness

 Ms. Lynch became worried when the uncomfortable, gritty sensation gave way to discharge and swelling.
 She was astonished to find that there were actually “calcified bumps, known as concretions, under her eyelids.”
 Theresa stated that, when the doctor pulled back her eyelid to observe the issue, she exclaimed, “Oh my god.
 In my whole career, I have never seen anything like this.”

-She was shocked by Dr. Robaei’s findings and exceedingly concerned that there was permanent damage to her eye.
+She was shocked by Dr. Robaei’s findings and was exceedingly concerned that there was permanent damage to her eye.
 Realizing that the calcifications were a serious risk, one that could cause her to lose her vision completely, Theresa immediately underwent a procedure to remove the lumps.
 The removal of the dark calcified lumps took 90 minutes.

 In an interview, Theresa Lynch explained that she had fallen into a habit of not washing off her mascara and admits that she should never have let it get as bad as it did.

-‘It’s so important to properly take your makeup off every single night.
+“It’s so important to properly take your makeup off every single night.
 You can’t miss a single day.”

 In an effort to raise awareness about the importance of proper makeup removal, Dr. Dana Robaei wrote a paper about Theresa’s case, who agreed to release the photos proving just how dangerous it can be to leave mascara on our lashes.